ibexa/documentation-developer/docs/content_management/content_management_guide.md

 #### Relations

-A [relation](content_relations.md) can exist between any two content items in the Content Tree.
+A [relation](content_relations.md) can exist between any two content items in the content tree.
 For example, blog posts featured in the website's main page are in a relation with the page that they are embedded in.
 Or, instead of direct attachments, an article can use images that are separate content items outside the article and are referenced through a relation.

 ## Content arrangement

-In [[= product_name =]], content items can be moved and copied between branches of the Content Tree.
+In [[= product_name =]], content items can be moved and copied between branches of the content tree.
 These operations, like in your computer’s file system, can apply both to individual content items as well as folders or groups.

 ![Content organization operations](img/content_arrangement.png)

 Content items can be hidden when necessary, for example, until a certain event, like a Holiday Sale or Board announcement comes.
-Hidden content items are not visible to website visitors and are greyed out in the Content Tree.
+Hidden content items are not visible to website visitors and are greyed out in the content tree.

 ![Hidden content item](img/hidden_content_item.png)